 Mary Mazzio, an award-winning documentary film director, Olympic athlete, and former law firm partner, is Founder and CEO of 50 Eggs, Inc., an independent film production company dedicated to making socially impactful films.
-Mazzio wrote, directed, and produced highly-acclaimed and awardwinning films, including IAM JANE DOE (which catalyzed bipartisan federal legislation); Underwater Dreams (which raised \$100 million dollars in public and private partnerships with the White House for underserved students); TEN9EIGHT (called "one of the most inspirational films you will ever see"-The New York Times); A Hero for Daisy (which inspired a Title IX lawsuit on behalf of high school female athletes that prevailed, years later, in a US Supreme Court decision); The Apple Pushers (with an innovative partnership with Whole Foods); Apple Pie (called "priceless" by The New York Times and "fantastic" by NPR), and I am Little Red (an animated short written with Academy-Award nominee, Alec Sokolow (Toy Story) and narrated by Academy-Award nominee Jessica Chastain.)
-Mazzio's newest documentary film, A Most Beautiful Thing, is narrated by Academy Award-winning artist, Common, and executive produced by NBA stars Grant Hill and Dwyane Wade, along with Grammy-winning producer, 9th Wonder.
-Featured on the TODAY Show and called "amazing" by the Chicago Sun-Times's Richard Roeper; one of the best documentaries to unveil at South by Southwest by Roger Ebert, an "absolute must watch" by Deadspin; "a film we could really use right now" by The Hollywood Reporter, and "one of the best films this decade" by ChicagoNow, the film's theatrical release was postponed due to COVID and pivoted to NBC's new streaming platform, Peacock, in September of 2020.
-The film will be presented later in 2020 on Amazon Prime, along with a companion soundtrack produced by Amazon Music.
+Mazzio wrote, directed, and produced highly-acclaimed and awardwinning films, including I AM JANE DOE (which catalyzed bipartisan federal legislation and was featured on The Today Show); Underwater Dreams (which raised \$100 million dollars with the White House for underserved students and was featured on The Colbert Report); TEN9EIGHT (called "one of the most inspirational films you will ever see" by Tom Friedman in The New York Times); A Hero for Daisy (which inspired a lawsuit that was decided years later by the US Supreme Court, called "a landmark film" by the New York Times); The Apple Pushers (with an innovative partnership with Whole Foods); Apple Pie (called "priceless" by The New York Times and "fantastic" by NPR), and I am Little Red (an animated short written with Academy-Award nominee, Alec Sokolow (Tov Storv).
+Her newest documentary film, A Most Beautiful Thing, narrated by Academy Award-winning artist, Common, and produced with NBA stars Grant Hill and Dwyane Wade, and recently featured on the TODAY Show, was called "an amazing film," by Richard Roeper of the Chicago Sun-Times; "evocative" by The Los Angeles Times; "poignant" by The New York Times, "an absolute must watch" by Deadspin, and "one of the most important documentaries of this decade," by ChicagoNow.
+Other press includes The Saturday Evening Post ("The best documentaries lull you into thinking they're taking you for a nice float on a lazy stream - then abruptly suck you into a chasm of Class 5 rapids that have you holding on for dear life.
+That's the kind of ride we get in director Mary Mazzio's new film...")

 An Olympic athlete (1992 Olympic Games - Rowing), Mazzio is a graduate of Mount Holyoke College and Georgetown Law School.
-She is the recipient of several awards including an honorary degree from Mount Holyoke College; the Ricky Martin Foundation Humanitarian Award; the 2017 Hope Award from the National Center for Missing and Exploited Children; the Women's Sports Foundation Journalism Award; a Gracie Award; a Myra Sadker Gender Equity Curriculum Award; a Henry Luce Foundation Fellowship (to Korea); a Rotary Foundation Graduate Fellowship (to France); and an American Heritage Award (from the American Immigration Council).
+She is the recipient of several awards including an honorary degree from Mount Holyoke College; the Ricky Martin Foundation Humanitarian Award; the Hope Award (from the National Center for Missing and Exploited Children); the Women's Sports Foundation Journalism Award; a Gracie Award; a Myra Sadker Gender Equity Curriculum Award; a Henry Luce Foundation Fellowship (to Korea); a Rotary Foundation Graduate Fellowship (to France); and an American Heritage Award (from the American Immigration Council).
 Mazzio, formerly a partner with the law firm of Brown Rudnick in Boston, has served on several Boards of Directors including Shackleton Schools, Sojourner House (a homeless shelter); The Boston Youth Symphony Orchestras; The Head of the Charles Regatta; The National Rowing Foundation; and World T.E.A.M Sports (supporting disabled athletes).
 She will be inducted into Mount Holyoke College Athletics Hall of Fame and The Schlesinger Library at Harvard University has requested all of Mazzio's papers for its collection.